Do I need a Data Protection Officer to comply with the General Data Protection Regulation (GDPR)?

-You can outsource your requirement to a third party or you can appoint a current member of staff to be your DPO, providing there are no conflicts of interest with their current role.
+You can outsource your requirement to a third party or you appoint a current staff member as your DPO.
+As long as there are no conflicts of interest with their current role.

-The GDPR has not defined a particular list of qualifications or required experience, but does require a DPO to have “expert knowledge of data protection laws and practices”.
+The GDPR has not defined a particular list of qualifications or required experience.
+However, it does require a DPO to have “expert knowledge of data protection laws and practices”.
 This knowledge should be proportionate to the type of processing your organisation carries out and take into consideration the level of protection the personal data requires.
 Unsurprisingly, your DPO should also have a deep understanding of the GDPR.

-Ideally, a DPO should have excellent management skills and the ability to communicate with internal staff at all levels as well as supervisory authorities and members of the public.
+Ideally, a DPO should have excellent management skills and the ability to communicate with internal staff, supervisory authorities and members of the public.
 They must be able to handle managing data protection and compliance internally, and ensure they report any breaches or non-compliance the relevant supervisory authority.

 As an employer you also have specific duties when it comes to your DPO, namely, you must ensure that:

 - The DPO reports to the highest management level of your organisation e.g. the board